NCBI-Hackathons/PuRSSE/README.md

 - Word embeddings (Word2vec) are run across the entire corpus of words

 # Retrieve most similar documents to initial ones provided
-- Determining document similarity through NLP feature vectors
+- Determining document similarity through NLP feature vectors and similarity metric (e.g. cosine similarity)
-- apply a nearest-neighbors approach (K-D Tree or K-D Ball) to retrieve the most similar documents to initial list of PMIDs
+- apply a nearest-neighbors approach (K-D Tree) to retrieve the most similar documents to initial list of PMIDs
-- Retrieve documents using pre-determined number PMIDs (e.g. n=2000) using a metric (e.g. cosine similarity)
+- Retrieve documents using pre-set number PMIDs (e.g. n=200)

+# Test against known PMIDs
+- Use a corpus of a previously performed systematic review to validate results (Gout)
+- Embed relevant articles (~300) among a larger semi-random corpus of ~10,000 other PubMed abstracts
+- Measure performance through standard measures of precision and recall

 # Map MeSH & Keyword Strings associated with newest retrieved documents
+- Using the newly retrieve PMIDs, map to the associated MeSH terms and identify terms most relevant to the original search documents
+- Apply a similar nearest-neighbor approach as done with PMIDs abstracts, but now retrieving new MeSH terms
-- Run hierarchical (agglomerative) clustering to find the different groupings of MeSH terms
+- Traverse the hierarchical structure of MeSH ID strings and subset terms based on their similarity (i.e. Levenshtein Distance)
+- Combine the results of both approaches (nearest neighbor search, MeSH string matching) to form a final subset list of MeSH terms

-Create Shortest Precise Search String
+# Create Shortest Precise Search String
 - Penalize longer search strings - apply higher weight to MeSH terms deeper in MeSH tree
-- Magic step 2
-- Magic step 3
-- Magic step 4

-Test against known PMIDs
-- Magic step 1
-- Magic step 2
-- Magic step 3
-- Magic step 4
+- Sort and prioritize final MeSH terms based on frequency found within retrieved PubMed articles

+# Miscellaneous excercises
+- Perform hierarchical clustering on new MeSH terms in order to facilitate topic discovery and as an additional validation procedure to our approach